 The process of pan-frying rib chops couldn’t be simpler.
 Most recipes call for a neutral, high-heat oil like vegetable, canola or grape seed to fry them in.
 Olive oil generally isn’t suited for searing things over high heat because it has a lower smoke point.
 But since they cook so quickly, we prefer to sear lamb rib chops in olive oil.

 The key to making really good pan-seared lamb rib chops is to get a cast-iron skillet ripping hot before adding the chops.
-Since these chops are smaller, they cook faster.
+Since these chops are smaller, they cook very fast.
 Which means you have a small cooking window to infuse these chops with flavor and get some nice browning on them.

 - Preheat a large cast-iron skillet.